Endalk-Chala/Minnesota-Immigration-Rhetoric-and-Fraud-Coverage-Archive-Somali-Community-Focus/README.md

 Since 2022, Minnesota has seen renewed national attention around Somali and East African communities — from **immigration policy debates** (such as TPS and refugee programs) to **high-profile fraud and accountability stories** (such as the *Feeding Our Future* case).

-This repository serves as a **documentary and analytical archive**, chronicling how these issues have been represented in the public sphere and how rhetoric around **immigration, integrity, and accountability** intersects in news coverage, politics, and community responses.
+This repository serves as a **documentary archive**, chronicling how these issues have been represented in the public sphere and how rhetoric around **immigration, integrity, and accountability** intersects in news coverage, politics, and community responses.

 ---

 ## 3. Repository Structure

-All main content is located in the `/data/` and `/docs/` directories:
+All main content is located in the `/data/` directory.

 ```text
 data/